CppHotReload/Lumberyard/README.md

 2. Execute the project configurator and activate the Gem C++ Hot Reload

 ## Test
-The Gem include the Test folder of C++ Hot Reload as a sample of how to include other folders outside of your default game project
+The Gem include a Test folder with 1 component as a sample of how to include other folders outside of your default game project
-1. Create an empty scene
-2. Create and entity, and a child entity, Add a mesh component and select a Sphere or other visible mesh
+1. Create an empty scene and an entity with a child entity.
+To the child add a mesh component and select a Sphere or other visible mesh
-3. To that child entity add the component `C++ Hot Reload - Test`, in Add Component find it typing "Test"
+3. Add the component `C++ Hot Reload - Test`, click the button Add Component and searching for "Test"
 4. Press play and see how it moves.
 5. Navigate to gems_dir/CppHotReload/Code/Source/Test/CppHotReloadTestComponent.cpp
 6. Around the line 52 you'll see